 If requesting funding for both capital projects and transit operations, the justification for the capital project shall include discussion of the high-priority nature of the capital project and the significance of its completion to the region.
+In most cases, existing TIRCP-funded capital projects that are already substantially funded and in need of additional resources for completion are expected to be prioritized over beginning new projects.
+This narrative section should address the approach to this issue.
 This section shall be analyzed and reviewed for completeness.